Healthdirect Free Australian health advice you can count on.

 What are bumps, knocks and bruises?

-Bumps, knocks and bruises are common injuries that everyone will experience from time to time.
+Bumps, knocks and bruises are common injuries.
+Everyone gets them from time to time.
+They are generally easy to treat.

-What symptoms are related to bumps, knocks and bruises?
+What are the symptoms of bumps, knocks and bruises?

 CHECK YOUR SYMPTOMS — Use the Symptom Checker and find out if you need to seek medical help.

-A bruise is made when the tiny blood vessels under your skin are damaged.
-The blood comes out of the damaged vessels and sits in or under the skin, forming a purple or red mark.
+A bruise happens when the tiny blood vessels under your skin are damaged.
+The bump or knock injures your blood vessels but does not break the skin.
+The blood leaks out of your damaged blood vessels and stays under your skin.

 When should I see my doctor?

-Sometimes it is difficult to tell whether a bump, knock or bruise is more serious.
-If you are in doubt, always treat it as a possible fracture and seek medical attention.
+Sometimes it is hard to tell whether a bump, knock or bruise is more serious.
+Swelling or pain can mean that you’ve broken a bone.
+If you are not sure how serious it is, get medical help.

 You should see a doctor if there is: